jwenz723/flux-grpcdemo/README.md

 When Flux has write access to your repository it will do the following:

-* creates the `istio-system` and `prod` namespaces
-* creates the Istio CRDs
-* installs Istio Helm Release
 * installs Prometheus Operator Helm Release
 * installs grpcdemo-client Helm Release
 * installs grpcdemo-server Helm Release

 ### Cleanup

-To delete everything that was installed (istio, promop, grpcdemo-client, grpcdemo-server, flux):
+To delete everything that was installed (promop, grpcdemo-client, grpcdemo-server, flux):

 ```
 ./scripts/cleanup.sh